dora-lee/seneca-prg550-2022-spring/lectures/lecture04.md

 ### Handling an exception
-When writing Python code that may raise an exception, the program can be written in a defensive manner by placing the suspicious/potentially problematic code in a try : block.
-After the try : block an except : block of code is written that handles the problem as elegantly as possible.
+When writing Python code that may raise an exception, the program can be written in a defensive manner by placing the suspicious/potentially problematic code in a `try` block.
+After the `try` block, an `except` block of code is written that handles the problem as elegantly as possible.
 Exception handling syntax:
 ```
-try :
+try:
    # suspicious/potentially problematic code...

-except Exception1 :
+except Exception1:
    # if Exception1 occurs this block is executed.

-except Exception2 :
+except Exception2:
    # if Exception2 occurs this block is executed.

-else :
+except Exception3, Exception4, ..., ExceptionN:
+   # if Exception3 to ExceptionN occurs this block is executed.

+except:
+   # all other exceptions not specified above are handled here

+else:
    # if there is no exception then execute this block.

+finally:
+   # always execute this block
 ```

 There are some important considerations regarding the exception handling example above.
-A single try statement may have multiple except statements which is useful if the try block contains statements that may throw different types of exceptions.
+- A single `try` statement may have multiple `except` statements which is useful if the `try` block contains statements that may throw different types of exceptions.
-It is also possible to provide a generic except clause, which handles any exception.
+- It is also possible to provide a generic except clause, which handles any exception.
-After the except clause(s), an els clause may be included.
+- After the `except` clause(s), an `else` clause may be included.
-The code in the else block executes if the code in the try : block does not raise an exception.
+The code in the `else` block executes if the code in the `try` block does not raise an exception.
+- The `finally` clause allows a block of code to run regardless whether there is an error or not

-The example below opens a file, writes some content to the, file and displays a completion message if no exception is encountered.
+The example below opens a file, writes some content to the file and displays a completion message if no exception is encountered.
 ```
 try:
    fh = open("testfile.txt", "w")
    bytes = fh.write("This is a test file for exception handling!!")
-except IOError:
+except OSError:
    print("Error: Cannot open file for writing...")
 else:
    print("Successfully wrote", bytes, "bytes of data to the file...")